Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for triangulated surfaces via combinatorial translation surfaces

 \subsection{Combinatorics of branched $6$-covers}

 In this section, we enumerate the number of degree $6$ branched covers of a fixed surface with fixed branched points.

-\begin{lemma} Let $S_g$ by a topological surface of genus $g$ and $P\subset S$ a nonempty, unordered set of $n$ marked points on $S_g$.
+\begin{lemma} Let $S_g$ be a topological surface of genus $g$ and $P\subset S$ a nonempty set of $n$ marked points on $S_g$.
 There are at most $C^{g+n}$ choices of branched $6$-covers $\widetilde{S}_g\to S_g$ (up to isomorphism of branched covers), such that the branch points are contained in the set $P$. \end{lemma}

 \begin{proof} Cut $S$ along elements of $H_1(S_g,P,\mathbb{Z})$ until we obtain $S'_g$, a simply connected surface with boundary such that $P\subset \partial S'_g$.
-The boundary $\partial S'_g$ may be decomposed into $4g+2n-2$ curves which come in pairs $\gamma^{+,1},\gamma^{-,1},...,\gamma^{+,{2g+n-1}},\gamma^{-,{2g+n-1}}$ that are glued together to form $S'_g$.
+The boundary $\partial S'_g$ may be decomposed into $4g+2n-2$ curves which come in pairs that are glued together to form $S'_g$.
 Here, each $\gamma^{\pm,i}$ represents one element of $H_1(S_g,P,\mathbb{Z})$.
 Any degree $6$ branched cover $\widetilde{S}_g$ with branched points in the set $P$ necessarily admits a decomposition into isomorphic copies of $S'_g$ denoted by ${S'}^1_g,...,{S'}^6_g$.
 Boundary curve $\gamma^{+,i}_j$ (for $j\in \{1,...6\}$ must necessarily be glued to $\gamma^{-,i}_{j'}$ for some $j'\in \{1,...,6\}$) under this decomposition of $\widetilde{S}_g$.
 Each decomposition corresponds to an isomorphism class of branched $6$-covers $\widetilde{S}_g\to S_g$.
 For a fixed $i$, there are $C$ choices to glue all the $\gamma^{+,i}_j$ and $\gamma^{-,i}_{j'}$, and $i$ ranges from $1$ to $2g+n-1$.
 Hence, the total number of gluing choices (and total number of branched covers) is bounded by $C^{g+n}$. \end{proof}

 For $n>1$, we denote by $\mathcal{F}_{g,n}$ the set of topological branched covers enumerated above.